 We are custodians of one of the great tools of outreach in our country.
 Our Mission and Service Fund is amongst the best charitable funds in the world.
 Through this Fund we deliver aid in effective ways across the country and around the world.
 Wherever we work we find local partners that know the needs and can responsibly and effectively respond to the needs of their communities.
 The Mission and Service Fund includes people who think about where each dollar goes so that we get the best bang for our buck.
 One dollar to the Mission and Service Fund can affect our neighbours down the street and life around the world.

-President Stewart Walker
+Past President Rev. Stewart Walker